STAT545-UBC-hw-2019-20/stat545-hw-racquellem/README.md

 # _What is this repository?_

 Hi!
 Welcome to my repository (=repo).
-I'm guessing you have either just wandered onto this page or you're in fact the *peer* that will assess my work.
+I'm guessing you have either just wandered onto this page or you're in fact the *person* that will assess my work.
 Anywho, here you will be able to find files that I've created, worked on and saved for assignment completion.
 You can see all the __commits__, i.e. changes made over time, that I've made in this repo and also the coding behind all of it, for a better understanding of how I was able to do what I did.

 # _Who am I?_